creeperlv/Site-13-V2/README.md

 ## ⚠Some assets are from internet

-Some assets are collected from some Third-party website, there must be some copyright problems, if it offend you, please contact me to delete it.
+Some assets are collected from some Third-party website, there must be some copyright problems, if it offends you, please contact me to delete it.

 ## About This Branch